melissaspiegel/documentation/docs/themes.md

 @use 'tokens/typography' as type;
 @use 'tokens/colors';
 ...
-/// Example sub heading : Heading partial, mwmHeading class
+/// Example sub heading : Heading partial, swmHeading class
 ///
 /// @param string $breakpoint - Sets the breakpoint on when to use Desktop font size
 @mixin base-sub-heading($breakpoint: 'md') {